marfis89/chickenhouse/README.md

 #### Node-RED Flow

-The flow provides a mqqt broker to communication with the scale service.
-The flow listening on ```vibroDoser/scale/load``` and sending the tare command on ```vibroDoser/scale/tare``` to the scale.
-While there is active, all measurements from the scale are blocked.
+The flow provides a mqqt broker to communication with the chicken house service.
+The flow listening on ```chickenhouse/temperature``` and ```chickenhouse/humidity``` to receive the temperature and humidity from the sersors.
+The flow also listen to ```chickenhome/img``` to receive the webcam image, while the ui is active.
+To activate the "stream" the flow request a image from the script by posting on ```chickenhome/sendImg```.

 ## Usage Guide

+Set the timer for the flap door and the lamps.

 ## License